kubeflow/pipelines/v2/README.md

 Current limitations (welcome contributions to fix them):

-* this only works in Linux, because of go compilation mode

 ### Update licenses

 Download the license tool binary from <https://github.com/Bobgy/go-licenses/releases> and put it into $PATH.